-7.1 Termly Reporting: GSR (Graduate Supervision Reporting) Policy
+7.1 Termly Reporting

 You are required to submit a reflective report on your progress each term.
 This should follow on from a supervision meeting where you have discussed your progress and next steps with your supervisor.
 You will be able to submit this report through Graduate Supervision Reporting (GSR).
 This is a useful tool to reflect on your achievements and provides an opportunity to communicate any concerns to your teaching staff.
 If you are here on a Tier 4 visa the termly reports act as three of the ten attendance checkpoints.
 There is also a fourth reporting period during the long summer vacation.
-Access to GSR for students will be via Student Self Service https://www.ox.ac.uk/students/selfservice.
+Access to GSR for students will be via Student Self Service | University of Oxford.
 Students will be sent a GSR automated email notification with details of how to log in at the start of each reporting window, and who to contact with queries.